chirumer/rvce-hardware/README.md

 # Timely Meds

 ## Problem statement:
-#### It's very confusion when you have a lot of medications to take at different time.
+#### It's very confusing when you have a lot of medications to take at different times.
 If you are a patient administered in a hospital or in an old age home.

+#### Old age people often forget taking their medication which leads to worsening of their condition, espicially if they have a degeneratiove disease/disorder.

 #### The caretakers/nurses may give the incorrect medication to the incorrect patient or at the incorrect time.
 Our solution aims to solve this issue.